Learn how to harness the power of website design and strategy for your insurance agency.

 - Working hours

-- Social profile links—tip: only link them if they’re both monitored and used regularly
+- Social profile links—only link these if they’re monitored and used regularly

-To take your contact information a step further, register your company’s location with Google Maps.
-After doing so, your company can pop up on the right-hand side of desktop browsers with all of your contact information at-the-ready.
-Here’s an example of Sams/Hockaday & Associates’ Google My Business:
+Take your contact information a step further by creating a Google Business Profile.
+After doing so, your company will pop up on the right-hand side of desktop browsers with all of your contact information at the ready for searchers.
+Here’s an example of Sams/Hockaday & Associates’ Google Business Profile:

 Source | Google

-They even have a link of setting appointments in addition to their hours, phone number, and address.
-This is crucial for new prospects visiting your site as it gives them the necessary direction of what to do next.
+In the above example, they also have a link for setting appointments in addition to their hours, phone number, and address.
+This information is crucial and having it listed here makes finding you convenient for new prospects.

 Earlier, we listed gathering leads as one of the major benefits of having a website.
-To do so, you must have a lead form on your site.
-And it’s best to have it linked to your agency management system (AMS).
+To do so, you must have a lead form that’s optimized for conversion on your site–and it’s even better if you can have it linked to your agency management system (AMS)!

-A lead form is a field-directed form that gathers information from visitors to your webpage that you can then use to contact them and understand their needs.
-The sweet spot is around 4 fields of information.
+A lead form is a field-directed form that gathers information from visitors that you can then use to contact them and understand their needs.

-We identified these 4 tips to help you optimize your lead forms for conversion:
+We identified these four tips to help you optimize your lead forms for conversion:

-- Keep the number of form fields to around 4.
+- Keep the number of form fields to around four.
 Use as few form fields as possible to increase the likelihood of conversion.

 - Only ask for necessary information, or make it optional.
-The sweet spot for form fields is 4, but if you need to gather more information, make those fields optional.
-For example, you could require name and email address, but make phone number optional.
+Since four is the sweet spot for form fields, if you need to gather more information, make those fields optional.
+For example, you could require a name and email address, but make a contact number optional.

 - Make your form responsive.
-We just discussed the importance of responsiveness for your website, but it’s also crucial to have your form be responsive.
-If it’s not and someone looks at your page from a mobile device, it could potentially cut off your form or make it a headache to fill out with all of the scrolling.
-Both of which you don’t want.
+In addition to a responsive website as a whole, your form should also be responsive.
+If it’s not and someone looks at your page from a mobile device, it could potentially cut off your form and make it a headache to fill out, which could cost you valuable leads.

-Using a customizable lead form gives you the flexibility to determine what information you want to capture and how the lead form looks overall.
-In AgencyBloc, you can connect your customizable lead form to Automated Workflows that notify you instantly when leads come in so you can work them immediately.
+Using a customizable lead form in AgencyBloc, pictured below, gives you the flexibility to determine what information you want to capture and how it looks overall.

 Source | AgencyBloc

-The insurance industry is a relationship-driven industry and highly relies on making personal connections.
-A website just gives you another tool in your arsenal to connect with and convert clients and grow your book of business.
+The insurance industry is relationship-driven and relies heavily on personal connections.
+Your website is another tool in your arsenal you can use to connect with and convert prospects, growing your book of business.